MIDA-Lab/MIDA-Lab.github.io/teaching/index.md

 # {% include icon.html icon="fa-solid fa-book" %}Teaching

-We offer courses in deep learning, machine learning, and data science.
-Our courses are designed to provide students with a solid foundation in the theory and practice of machine learning and deep learning.
-We also offer courses in data science, which provide students with the skills to analyze and interpret data.
+The University of Idaho offers 17 AI courses.
+MIDA Lab alone teaches eight core AI courses, which include deep learning, machine learning, optimization, adversarial learning, data science, image processing, python for machine learning, and natural language processing.
+Our courses are designed to provide students with a solid foundation in the theory and practice of AI.

 {% include section.html %}